Tutedhara: Royal inscriptions

 The best known jahru is the one that was built into the white wall of the old royal palace on Kathmandu Durbar Square at Sundari Chowk.
 Sundari Chowk is one of the palace courtyards with a water spout.
 The reservoir would be filled with water from the spout through holes that could be accessed from the inside of the courtyard.
 The water could be tapped from the outer wall.

 Father Giuseppe, an Italian Capuchin missionary, Prefect of the Roman Mission, described the jahru in 1799 in his "Account of the Kingdom of Nepal":

-On the outside, the stone is inscribed with a poem dedicated to the goddess Kali, written in 15 different languages, including Nepali, Persian, French, Greek and Arabic.
+On the outside, the stone is inscribed with a poem dedicated to the goddess Durga, written in 15 different languages, including Nepali, Persian, French, Greek and Arabic.
 King Pratap Malla (1624-1674 AD), renowned for his linguistic abilities, set up this inscription in 1654.
 From the end of the 5th to the beginning of the 6th line the inscription reads: AVTOMNE WINTER L'HIVERT (French for autumn, Dutch, English or German for winter and French for winter).
 According to legend, people who could understand the poem would receive milk, instead of water, from the tutedhara.
+According to another popular belief, a large treasure is hidden beneath the palace and the key to obtaining this treasure is hidden in the inscription.

 Close by, there are more tutedharas inscribed by Pratap Malla.
 These were already out of commission by 1654: eight stone tanks were used as steps to the Jagannath Temple.
-These too carry poetry dedicated to Kali.
+These too carry poetry dedicated to Durga.

 Present state

-Since the arrival of modern, piped water systems, starting in the late 19th century, most communities began to lose interest in their old drinking fountains, although, in Patan at least, many jahrus had been kept alive until far into the 20th century.
+Since the arrival of modern, piped water systems, starting in the late 19th century, most communities began to lose interest in their old drinking fountains, although, in Patan at least, many jahrus have been kept alive until far into the 20th century.
 Apart from a few exceptions, the jahrus and their function are now all but forgotten.

 Some jahrus were destroyed to make room for other buildings, but many of the solid stone tanks have been put to other uses.
 Kathmandu's Jagannath Temple is not the only place where old tanks are used as steps.
 The secondary stone steps on the north side of Krishna Mandir in Patan contain one old jahru among the stones, for example.
 One of the temples in the Kumbheshwar temple complex also has an old jahru as a stepping stone.

 Some of the old tanks function as a bench, a planter, a dustbin or a trough.
 In Patan, two are used for the pigeons on Durbar Square.
 Something similar can be seen in Kathmandu.